munib94/nerf-in/README.md

 ## 🎯 Overview

-This is a **corrected and complete implementation** of NeRF-In following the paper methodology exactly:
+This is an **complete and unofficial implementation** of NeRF-In following the paper methodology exactly:

 - ✅ **STCN Mask Transfer**: Video object segmentation for mask propagation
 - ✅ **MST/LaMa Inpainting**: RGB guidance generation